Amplitude-Developer-Docs/amplitude-dev-center/docs/experiment/sdks/experiment-beta-migration.md

 The `ContextProvider` has been change to the more fully featured and extensible `ExperimentUserProvider`.
 The `ExperimentUserProvider` interface defines a single method, `getUser`, which returns an `ExperimentUser` object to provide to the client.

-The `AmplitiudeContextProvider`, used to hook directly into the amplitude analytics sdks, have been updated to `AmplitudeUserProvider`.
+The `AmplitiudeContextProvider`, used to hook directly into the amplitude analytics SDKs, have been updated to `AmplitudeUserProvider`.
 The functionality remains the same.

 ## Configuration